 No registration is required.
 Spaces are available on a first come first served basis.
 All participants must wear a hockey helmet, gloves and provide their own stick.

 Shinny is a supervised informal session with no goalies and zero contact.
 The ice will be allocated 1/2 for games and 1/2 for skill development - dependant upon participants.
-Adult and Tots Shinny (3–5 years) must be accompanied on the ice by a guardian who is 15 years or older.
+Participants in Family Shinny and Adult/Child Shinny must be accompanied by a guardian who is 12 years or older.

 Rules for Adult Recreational Hockey: